sneakycrow/website/_posts/2024-05-12-running-async-tasks-in-tauri-v2.md

 ## Displaying Data with Frontend

-`TODO: Show how to start listening for events in React` The frontend is fairly standard React code.
+The frontend is fairly standard React code.
 When the app starts, it sends a message to the backend to start the chat monitor via the `track_stream` event.

 That starts the chat monitor, and the backend sends messages to the frontend via the `twitch_message_received` event.
 The frontend listens for this event and updates the chat window with the new message.